joem/module-current-measurer/README.markdown

 Module Current Measurer (MCM)
 =============================

-> _**WARNING:** This has not successfully been tested yet!
+> :warning: _**WARNING:** This has not successfully been tested yet!
 (I built one and it didn't work, and I'm not sure if it's a problem with the design or the code or the soldering.
 I'll remove this warning when it's fixed.)_

 This is a simple, inexpensive, and easy-to-build Eurorack module designed to measure the current used by other Eurorack modules.
 It uses some readily available electronics modules to make assembly easier.
 I made it as practice for my PCB and module design skills, and because I realized I really wanted something like this at about the same time I discovered cheap INA3221 modules on Aliexpress.